Connect with others who understand.

 Powered By

-Hallucinations and delusions are fairly common among people with Parkinson’s.
-Between 20 percent and 40 percent of individuals with Parkinson’s disease report experiencing them.
-However, hallucinations and delusions can sometimes be challenging to identify for those experiencing them — and for caregivers and loved ones.
-Understanding how hallucinations and delusions manifest and when they are more likely to occur can help people with Parkinson’s disease and their loved ones better recognize them.
+Identifying hallucinations and delusions can sometimes be challenging for those experiencing them — and for their caregivers and loved ones.
+Understanding how hallucinations and delusions manifest and how to tell them apart can help people with Parkinson’s disease and their loved ones better recognize them and talk to their doctors about ways they can be managed.

 Hallucinations occur when a person sees, hears, feels, smells, or tastes something that doesn’t exist.
 Hallucinations happen when a person is awake — they are not dreams.
 People may be aware that they are experiencing a hallucination while it’s happening or realize it shortly after.
 This is called “retaining insight.”